polydawn/refmt/docs/dev/code-layout.md

 - **MarshalMachine** *interface*

   A single state machine that emits tokens implements this.
-  This interface makes the individual machines composable to `MarshalDriver`.
+  This interface makes the individual machines composable to `Marshaler`.

-  In automata theory, `MarshalMachine` is generally a DFA FSM -- that is, it can operate with a finite amount of memory -- and we use the `MarshalDriver` to gather together `MarshalMachine`s into stacks, thus giving us a *pushdown automata*, which has sufficient power to handle recursive structure.
+  In automata theory, `MarshalMachine` is generally a DFA FSM -- that is, it can operate with a finite amount of memory -- and we use the `Marshaler` to gather together `MarshalMachine`s into stacks, thus giving us a *pushdown automata*, which has sufficient power to handle recursive structure.